grafana/tempo/docs/tempo/website/configuration/_index.md

 ## Distributor
 See [here](https://github.com/grafana/tempo/blob/main/modules/distributor/config.go) for all configuration options.

 Distributors are responsible for receiving spans and forwarding them to the appropriate ingesters.

+The below configuration enables all available receivers, for a production deployment you should only enable the receivers you need.
-The below configuration exposes the otlp receiver on port 0.0.0.0:55680.
-[This configuration](https://github.com/grafana/tempo/blob/main/example/docker-compose/local/tempo-local.yaml) shows how to configure all available receiver options, additional documentation about the receiver can be found in [the receiver README](https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/README.md).
+Additional documentation about the receiver can be found in [the receiver README](https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/README.md).

 ```
 # Distributor config block